Retirement Planning in 2026: How Much Do You Really Need?

 Social Security in 2026

 Social Security remains a foundation of retirement income for most Americans.
-In 2026, the maximum monthly benefit at full retirement age (67 for those born in 1960 or later) is approximately $4,018.
-The average monthly benefit is about $1,976.
+In 2026, the maximum monthly benefit at full retirement age (67 for those born in 1960 or later) is approximately $4,152 per the SSA 2026 COLA fact sheet — though most retirees receive far less because the maximum requires earning at or above the wage base for 35 years.

 Investment Strategy by Age